chelmed/Classify_emo/README.md

 # Classify_emo
-This project can classify people's emotions by picture.
+This app can classify people's emotions by picture.

-To run the application use the command: docker build . -t clas_emos && docker run -p 8080:8080  clas_emos
+To run the app use the command: docker build . -t clas_emos && docker run -p 8080:8080  clas_emos